MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

 - Broadcast frames
   - Layout: [0xFF, 0xFF, plen, payload..., chk]
-  - Carry current fan level, auto flag, filter warning, etc.; emitted periodically by the bus.
+  - Carry current fan level, auto flag, filter warning, as well as device date/time and weekday; emitted periodically by the bus.
+This integration uses the broadcast frame as the primary source for these sensors.

 - Bus ping
   - 4‑byte pattern: [b0, 0x00, 0x00, chk]